studium-ahaus/dices/README.md

 ## 🔥 Problems
 <strong>Case 1:</strong>
 🚨 You found a bug and you want to fix it.
-✨ Fork the project and create a pull request.
+✨ Commit ur changes on a feature branch and create a pull request.

 <strong>Case 2:</strong>
 🚨 You found a bug and you don't want to fix it.